-A completed Admissions Application

-A non-refundable application fee (see Application Fees)
+- 1. Completed Admissions Application - 2.
+Non-refundable application fee (see Application Fees) - 3.
 Official transcript(s) of any course work completed since the last semester of enrollment at University of Houston-Clear Lake.
-Students who graduate from UHCL and wish to enroll in additional course work must complete a new application and submit the appropriate application fee.

-Former students are required to resubmit documents from other institutions for consideration of readmission if it has been more than five years since enrollment or if those items are no longer on file.
+Students who graduated or will graduate from UHCL and wish to enroll in additional course work must complete a new application and the appropriate application fee.
+Former students are required to resubmit documents from other institutions to be considered for readmission, if it has been more than five years since enrollment or if this information is no longer on file.

 Students who leave the university on academic probation will be readmitted on probation.
-A degree-seeking student whose permission to register was terminated due to an academic deficiency must be reinstated by the appropriate dean prior to readmission.
-Non-degree-seeking students may be reinstated by the Associate Vice President of Enrollment Management.
+Degree-seeking students whose permission to register was terminated due to academic deficiency must be reinstated by the appropriate dean prior to readmission.
+Nondegree-seeking students may be reinstated by the Associate Vice President, Enrollment Management.